WhyLIM/DrugBank_parse/README.md

 - `v1`: An early version with fast parsing speed but obscure code.
 - `v2`: Improved legibility, but slower file processing.
+- `vR`: R version, much slower than the python version (about 25 times) and takes up very little memory (about 20M) during runtime.
 - `dev`: Development version, using the `lxml` library to rewrite the parsing logic. ***Not finished yet***.

 ## File Description